 Bushcare is operating under the current NSW government COVID-19 rules.
 Social distancing is in place and participation numbers limited to suit the sites.

 For more information about Council’s response to the evolving issue of COVID-19, and current impacts on Council facilities and services, please visit: https://www.sutherlandshire.nsw.gov.au/Public-Health

-Council's bushcare program has more than 700 volunteers participating and involved in caring for over 120 bushland reserves around the Shire.
+Council's Bushcare program has more than 700 volunteers participating and involved in caring for over 120 bushland reserves within the Shire.

-With around 3,000 hectares of natural areas in the Shire, community involvement is essential to help restore and preserve natural areas.
+With approximately 3,000 hectares of natural areas in the Shire, community involvement is essential to help restore and preserve natural areas.

 We value our volunteers.
-By volunteering to particpate in bushcare you:
+By volunteering to participate in Bushcare you:

 - Gain valuable experience by being actively involved and learning new skills to manage our bushland.